 What are the road conditions like?

-The routes we've created generally follow the Pacific Coast Bike Route.
-We have made several changes to improve the experience of biking down the West Coast.
+The routes we've created generally follow the Pacific Coast Bike Route and our routes in BC are tried and true.
+We have also made several changes to improve the experience of biking down the West Coast.
 Our routes are often on roads with mild to moderate traffic.
 Road conditions range from new pavement to rough roads with sections of uneven pavement.
 You should feel comfortable cycling on different road conditions, with varying amounts of traffic.

 How fit Do I have to be to go on a trip like this?

 The more prepared you are, the more comfortable and confident you'll be, and you'll get more out of your journey.
 Working your way up to riding 40 to 60 miles twice a week will ensure that you are ready to experience your first bike tour.
 Practice riding up and down hills and through a variety of traffic conditions.
 Remember, speed is not as important as strength and confidence.

 I have never done a bike tour.
 What is Physically involved?

 Bike touring is different from bike riding.
 You will be biking long distances each day with all of your equipment stowed on your bicycle.
 Since you are carrying equipment on your bike, your balance and speed will feel different, as you're biking with significantly more weight than on a regular day ride.
 At orientation, you will have an opportunity to practice balancing, biking with a fully loaded bicycle, and can ask our representative(s) any questions or advice on how to best adapt your riding.
 We find it only takes a few minutes for most riders to fully adapt to the bike touring set up.

 SHOULD I ABSOLUTELY stay on the suggested route?